-The skin, the body's largest organ, protects against infection and injury and helps regulate body temperature.
-The skin also stores water and fat and produces vitamin D. Skin is made up of two main layers: the epidermis (outer layer of skin) and the dermis (inner layer of skin).
+The skin is the largest organ.
+It protects the body against infection and injury and helps regulate body temperature.
+The skin also stores water and fat and produces vitamin D.

 Types of skin cancer

 There are three main types of skin cancer:

 Basal cell carcinoma.
 Basal cells are the round cells found in the lower epidermis.
 About 80% of skin cancers develop from this type of cell.
 These cancers are described as basal cell carcinomas.
 Basal cell carcinoma most often develops on the head and neck.
 It is mainly caused by sun exposure or develops in people who received radiation therapy as children.
 This type of skin cancer usually grows slowly and rarely spreads to other parts of the body.

 Squamous cell carcinoma.
 Most of the epidermis is made up of flat, scale-like cells called squamous cells.
 Approximately 20% of skin cancers develop from these cells, and these cancers are called squamous cell carcinomas.
 Squamous cell carcinoma is mainly caused by sun exposure, but it can develop on skin that has been burned, damaged by chemicals, or exposed to x-rays.
 Other areas where squamous cell carcinoma is commonly found include the lips; sites of a chronic inflammatory skin condition; and skin outside the mouth, anus, and a woman’s vagina.
 Squamous cell carcinoma rarely spreads to other parts of the body, but it is more likely to spread than basal cell carcinoma.